3-Dimensional TQFTs From Non-Semisimple Modular Categories: Introduction

 Let us state our main result.
 First, recall that, paraphrasing Atiyah \cite{A88}, a $2+1$-TQFT can be defined as a symmetric monoidal functor from a category of cobordisms of dimension $2+1$ to a category of vector spaces over a field $\Bbbk$.
 The use of indefinite articles in this definition is motivated by the fact that both cobordisms and vector spaces are usually allowed to carry additional structures, which can vary according to the specific construction, and it is customary to refer to all such functors as TQFTs.
 In this paper, the relevant structure in the definition of our source category depends on the choice of a finite ribbon category $\calC$.
 Very roughly speaking, it consists in decorations given by special sets of oriented vertices labeled with objects of $\calC$ embedded into surfaces, and by special oriented graphs labeled with objects and morphisms of $\calC$ embedded into cobordisms.
-The crucial property of these decorations is a certain \textit{admissibility condition} whose goal is to ensure every connected component of every closed cobordism in our source category contains at least one projective object of $\calC$ among the labels of its embedded graph.
+The crucial property of these decorations is a certain \textit{admissibility condition} whose goal is to ensure that every connected component of every closed cobordism in our source category contains at least one projective object of $\calC$ among the labels of its embedded graph.
 This results in the definition of the \textit{admissible cobordism category} $\adCob_\calC$ of Section \ref{S:admissible_cobordisms}.
 One important difference between $\adCob_\calC$ and usual cobordism categories is that $\adCob_\calC$ is \emph{not} rigid, unless $\calC$ is semisimple.
-It is actually this property that, under suitable hypotheses for $\calC$, allows us to use $\adCob_\calC$ as the domain of our TQFT.
+It is actually this property that, under suitable hypotheses for $\calC$, allows us to use $\adCob_\calC$ as the domain of our TQFT\footnote{It is proved in \cite{BDSV15} that a $2+1$-TQFT which extends to a $1+1+1$-ETQFT defined over the whole rigid $2$-category of cobordisms needs to have a semisimple circle category, while the one we construct here determines a non-semisimple circle category \cite{D21}.}.
 More precisely, we employ the term \textit{modular category} in the non-semisimple sense to denote a finite factorizable ribbon category.
 Then, let us use the notation $\calC(V,W)$ for the vector space of morphisms from $V \in \calC$ to $W \in \calC$, and let us write $\coend = \int^{X \in \calC} X^* \otimes X \in\calC$ for the \textit{coend} in $\calC$, see Section \ref{S:coend}.
 We show in Theorem~\ref{T:monoidality} and Proposition~\ref{P:state-space-iso}: